Solumin/ScriptNScribe/docs/ui_plan.md

 As a high-level concept, drawing a score should be a fairly simple task.
 Using an HTML5 canvas, the clefs, note heads, stems and flags can all be loaded as separate images and combined to create the notes as necessary.
-But engraving music (as it is called) can be quite complex:
+But engraving music can be quite complex:

 * There should be a certain number of notes per measure, adding up to the number of beats in the measure.
 This is determined by the time signature, which Breve